Boost C++ Libraries

 Writing logs

-if (lg.open_record())
+if (rec)

 Here the open_record function call determines if the record to be constructed is going to be consumed by at least one sink.
 Filtering is applied at this stage.
-Then the strm function returns an object with a defined operator << that can be used to form the logging record message.
-You may output to log everything that has a well-defined output operator to an STL stream.
+If the record is to be consumed, the function returns a valid record object, and one can fill in the record message string.
+After that the record processing can be completed with the call to push_record.

 BOOST_LOG(lg) << "Hello, World!";